magently/magento-sign2pay/api/index.md

 ## Payouts

-Payouts A payout contains the details for all line items in your ledger that have been remitted for payment.
+A payout contains the details for all line items in your ledger that have been remitted for payment.

 [Payouts](payouts.html)